-Whether he realizes it or not, President Trump has just made any resolution between Israel and Palestine significantly more unattainable.
+Whether he realizes it or not, President Trump has just made any resolution between Israel and Palestine significantly less likely.
 Yesterday, the president announced that his administration was recognizing Jerusalem as Israel’s capital and would eventually move the US embassy to this contested city, upending decades of American policy and triggering greater unrest in the region.

 In the president’s speech, Trump said this decision marked “the beginning of a new approach to conflict between Israel and the Palestinians,” adding that this “long overdue” tack would “advance” the region’s protracted peace process.
 However, a large contingent of critics, including world leaders, past presidents, regional experts, and the Pope, sharply disagree.